-These days, more and more thinking or talking about education, it is not only formal education, it is lifelong learning, which includes both formal education programmes that grant qualifications and those that offer to supplement their knowledge with new or modern skills, to obtain their endorsements in different forms and ways.
-But lifelong learning also means that there are things we can learn without a specific programme or by learning anything, besides developing non-formal skills, such as communication, teamwork, digital skills, entrepreneurship and others.
+These days, more and more thinking or talking about the education of a learner, it is not only formal education, it is lifelong learning, which includes both formal education programmes that grant qualifications and those that offer to supplement their knowledge with new or modern skills, to obtain their endorsements in different forms and ways.
+But lifelong learning also means that there are things that a student can learn without a specific programme or learning anything, besides developing non-formal skills, such as communication, teamwork, digital skills, entrepreneurship and others.

-Nor should the requirements of the era, which indicate the emergence of new professions, be overlooked.
+It must also be taken into account the requirements of the era, which indicate the emergence of new professions, be overlooked.
 Or the performance of job duties changes the form, means and technology to be used in the performance of job duties.
 And in order to learn all this, there is a continued need to develop, acquire the latest in the sector, everything related to digital skills, remote work and learning.